 There are potential side effects and harms that may occur if your dog consumes too many slices of bananas.
 The more they consume, the higher chance of these side effects.

 The 14 grams of sugar in a medium-sized banana is a lot, especially for a dog.
-For humans, we can eat a lot of natural sugar every day and still have a bright set of teeth without any cavities.
+For humans, we can eat a lot of natural sugar every day and still have a bright set of teeth.
 This is because humans have the ability and habit to brush their teeth multiple times a day.

 In addition, Dr. Kerri Marshall DVM has mentioned that bananas are difficult to digest and can cause a blockage, thus causing constipation, if the banana is eaten in whole or large chunks.

-Yes, it is a bit contradictory to say that bananas may cause constipation and then say it may cause diarrhea.
-However, bananas are made up of mostly insoluble fiber, which are fiber that can loosen up your stool.
+Yes I know, it’s a bit contradictory to say that bananas may cause constipation, but then say it may cause diarrhea.
+However, bananas are made up of mostly insoluble fiber, which is the type of fiber that can loosen up your stool.

 If your dog is getting sufficient water and consumes too many bananas, the loose stool can possibly turn into diarrhea.
 It’s hard to say whether diarrhea or constipation may occur from over consumption of bananas.
-It really depends on the dog and their eating and/or drinking habits.
+It depends on the dog and their eating and drinking habits.

 Regardless, the risk of a change in stool habit for your dog can likely occur if you feed your dog too many bananas.
 Keep it to the moderation.